-All reports or complaints will be addressed by a prompt, fair, and impartial resolution procedures.
-Formal Resolution Procedures may lead to the imposition of sanctions, based upon a preponderance of evidence (what is more likely than not), upon a respondent.
+All reports or complaints will be addressed by prompt, fair, and impartial resolution procedures.
+Please refer to the OIE Resolution Procedures, available at: https://equity.uccs.edu/ for up-to-date resolution information and resources.
+Formal resolution may lead to the imposition of sanctions for a respondent found responsible for violating the applicable policy/ies, based upon the preponderance of the evidence standard (what is more likely than not).
 Proceedings shall be conducted by officials who receive annual training on the issues related to domestic violence, dating violence, sexual assault, sexual exploitation, and stalking.
 The Complainant and the Respondent are entitled to the same opportunities to have others present during an institutional disciplinary proceeding, including the opportunity to be accompanied to any related meeting or proceeding by an advisor of their choice.
-The Title IX Coordinator is ultimately responsible for assuring in all cases that the behavior is brought to an end.
-UCCS acts to reasonably prevent its recurrence and the effects on the victim and the community are remedied.
+UCCS acts to reasonably prevent recurrence of prohibited conduct and that the effects on the victim and the community are remedied.

 In any complaint of sexual assault, sexual exploitation, stalking, dating violence, domestic violence or other behavior covered under the federal law, Title IX, the reporting/complaining parties and the responding parties are entitled to the same opportunities for a support person or advisor of their choice at any meeting or hearing.
-Once complete, the parties will be informed, in writing, of the outcome, including the finding and the rationale therefor.
+Once complete, the parties will be informed, in writing, of the outcome, including the finding and the rationale thereof.
 Both parties will also be notified of any sanctions imposed.
 Delivery of these outcomes will not be delayed to either party, and should occur as nearly simultaneously as possible, without unnecessarily bringing those in conflict into close proximity to each other.